Summary: Tips for Building your Network

 At the core of all relationships is trust.
 If you’re disingenuous or come off as self-serving, it will often be recognized.
 When applying these principles, do so with passion and meaning, not simply to gain an advantage or to use others in your pursuit of success.

 Creating lasting relationships begins with taking the time to get to know someone and remembering not only their name, but who they are as a person.
-This act, although small, is a sign of mutual respect and mutual respect is critical in a successful relationship.
+This act, although small, is a sign of mutual respect and mutual respect is critical in building a meaningful relationship.

 As Dale Carnegie said in his iconic book, How to Win Friends and Influence People, “Names are the sweetest and most important sound in any language.”

-If you’re interested in discussing this article more with Modern Money founders, Christopher Belanger & Erin Zorde, connect with them through our Contact Us page.
+If you’re interested in discussing this article more with the Modern Money co-founders, connect with them through our Contact Us page.